What Is Neoliberalism?

 Emanating largely from institutions based in the United States (e.g., the International Monetary Fund, U.S. Government agencies, and the World Bank), neoliberalism — or the "Washington Consensus" (WC) as it became known — has been the dominant ideology among the world’s power brokers since the 1980s.
 Accordingly, the WC set the course on international lending and related foreign policy, rewarding countries that made appropriate structural adjustments to their societies and penalizing those that did not.
-Although even some of the most ardent neoliberals in recent years have acknowledged that some of their prescriptions have resulted in a few unintended negative consequences, the doctrine continues with only limited modification and compromise in driving world affairs and globalization as related to economic policies and foreign relations, especially since the economic crisis that hit hard in late 2008.
+Although neoliberal advocates in recent years have acknowledged that some of their prescriptions have resulted in a few unintended negative consequences, the doctrine continues with only limited modification and compromise in driving world affairs and globalization as related to economic policies and foreign relations, especially since the economic crisis that hit hard in late 2008.

-Running counter to this dogmatic adherence to "market fundamentalism", advocates of "associative economics" (e.g., Karp 2007), "fair trade" (e.g., Bacon 2013), "mindful markets" (Korten 2000), and others argue that history has demonstrated the free market's limited capacity to deal with externalities and produce quality lives and the need, therefore, for some kind of State governance (Burton 2001) including policies and regulations.
-These strategies may involve fiscal and other policies on debt, discount rates, exchange rates, interest rates, intellectual property, lending terms, monopolies, social programs, subsidies, tariffs and trade, taxation, and environmental regulations.
+Running counter to this dogmatic adherence to "market fundamentalism", advocates of "associative economics" (e.g., Karp 2007), "fair trade" (e.g., Bacon 2013), "mindful markets" (Korten 2000), and others argue that history has demonstrated the free market's limited capacity to deal with externalities and produce quality lives and the need, therefore, for some kind of state governance (Burton 2001) including policies and regulations.
+These strategies may involve fiscal and other policies on debt, discount rates, exchange rates, interest rates, intellectual property, lending terms, monopolies, social programs, subsidies, tariffs, trade, taxation, and environmental regulations.

 Transferring the burden of dealing with externalities and other market failures to individuals and firms through ethical behavior essentially is a function of neoliberal policies.
 Alternative economic paradigms would internalize such costs through full-cost accounting mechanisms, thereby reducing the need to turn the "responsibilities" of voluntarily "doing good" over to consumers and companies, which results in a system with a minority of elite conscious consumers, primitivists, and responsible firms.
 With little action on a larger societal scale, however, the result is often lip service, posturing, tokenism, and greenwashing in a much distorted economy that rewards unsustainable behavior and makes responsible action difficult especially for businesses.